 Years of Experience

-Gemological Institute of America (GIA) workers in New York earn the most — $86K annually on average.
+By state, Gemological Institute of America (GIA) employees make the most in New York, earning $86K annually on average.

 Benefits and Perks